abidknashtech/car-demo/GCP_Ci-Cd_Pipeline_README.md

 ## Overview

-This repository the Continuous Integration and Deployment (CI/CD) pipeline for our project on Google Cloud Platform (GCP).
-The CI/CD pipeline automates the process of testing, building, and deploying our application whenever changes are made to the main branch.
+This repository houses the Continuous Integration and Deployment (CI/CD) pipeline for our project hosted on the Google Cloud Platform (GCP).
+The CI/CD pipeline streamlines the tasks of testing, constructing, and deploying our application automatically whenever modifications are applied to the primary branch.

 ## Secrets